 In accordance with GASB Statement No. 47, Accounting for Termination Benefits, the Authority has provided termination benefits to former StarTran employees and the related benefit has been recognized within the financial statements.
-As disclosed within Note 1, as part of the 2012 outsourcing to private companies to operate all passenger service, the Authority also remains responsible for the Pension liability attributable to former StarTran employees of approximately \$34.3 million as of September 30, 2019 and \$29.0 million as of September 30, 2018.
-The assumptions used for the related liability, which are included in the Statement of Net Position, are disclosed in Note 10.
+As disclosed within note 1, as part of the 2012 outsourcing to private companies to operate all passenger service, the Authority also remains responsible for the Pension liability attributable to former StarTran employees of approximately \$29.6 million as of September 30, 2020 and \$34.3 million as of September 30, 2019.
+The assumptions used for the related liability are disclosed in note 10.